mstancl/selenium-framework-demo/README.md

 ## Reporting
-In progress...
+Once the tests finish, you can find the test report under `test-output/extent.html`

 ## Demo web application
 Web application used for this demo is `https://demoqa.com/`
 written by `https://www.toolsqa.com/` .
 Website full of very useful resources, make sure to visit them!

 ## Author
-author if this demo framework - Martin Stancl. https://www.linkedin.com/in/martin-štancl-11b591108
+author of this demo framework - Martin Stancl. https://www.linkedin.com/in/martin-štancl-11b591108